isnisn/smartlash/README.md

 This project involves assembling and configuring a system that uses load cells to detect whether lashing is executed correctly and remains secure throughout a shipping journey.
 The project will take approximately 8-10 hours to complete.

 ## Objective
-* **Why you chose this project:** Ensuring the proper lashing of containers onboard ships is crucial for safety and preventing cargo damage.
+* Ensuring the proper lashing of containers onboard ships is crucial for safety and preventing cargo damage.
-* **What purpose does it serve:** This project aims to alert the crew if the lashing slackens or fails, ensuring timely corrective measures.
+* This project aims to alert the crew if the lashing slackens or fails, ensuring timely corrective measures.
-* **What insights you think it will give:** By monitoring the tension on container lashings continuously, we can reduce the risk of accidents and improve shipping safety protocols.
+* By monitoring the tension on container lashings continuously, we can reduce the risk of accidents and improve shipping safety protocols.

 ## Material